 - Public records such as local authority electoral roll information on County Court Judgements (CCJs) and bankruptcies

-What information is on the credit report?
+What information is included in a credit report?

 A credit report will contain a lot of useful information for lenders including: